sandbox/ecipriano/src/radiation.h

 The pressure value in SI (Pa) is converted in atm.

-We compute the Plank-mean absorption using coefficients from (Chu 2014), that do not degenerate above 2500K.
-All the coefficients have units [1/m/bar].
+We try to use the following correlations (Chu 2014), that do not degenerate above 2500K.

 double apCO2 = 18.741 +uT*(-121.31+uT*(273.5 +uT*(-194.05 +uT*( 56.31 + uT*(-5.8169)))));